 Lucas also made two series of controlled avalanche rectifiers.
 The DA0nn types were rated at 0.5 Amp, and the DA2026 and DA2068 at 1 Amp.
 The description says 'The devices are silicon diffused junction rectifiers having controlled avalanche breakdown voltages combined with all the advantages of the standard series.
 They are ideal for low-cost industrial applications requiring a high degree of reliability'.

 My booklet describes three series of voltage regulators, that is, Zener diodes.
-Lucas went on to make many more of these, but I have none and my 1965 booklet only contains:
+Lucas went on to make many more of these, but the 1965 booklet only contains:

 - the ZC0nn series: 600mW types in the same small plastic package as the DD0nn rectifiers